Confidential Document Destruction

 Already Shredded Paper?

-Paper that has already been shredded is not recyclable in the curbside recycling programs because it creates a major problem at the sorting facilities.
+DO NOT PUT IN CURBSIDE RECYCLING BIN: Paper that has already been shredded is not recyclable in the curbside recycling programs because it creates a major problem at the sorting facilities.
+You can you put it in your trash.

 If you do not want to wait until the next shredding event, you might try calling your bank to see if they have a free yearly shredding event for their customers; they sometimes do.
 Otherwise, here is a list of some companies that offer shredding services in this area.
 These companies serve businesses.